onion108/JSMake/README.md

 ```
 Returns `true` if `file1` is newer than `file2`.
 > ### **Technologic Details**:
-> Compare by `mtime`.
+> Method `jsmake.newer()` compares files by `mtime`.
 ```javascript
 jsmake.exists("path/to/file")
 ```
 Check if the file exists.

 ## File Selection & Including
-In JSMake, **Include a File** means include the file into an environment variable `SOURCE_INCLUDED` and will never excluded due to compiling the file.
-On the other hand, **Select a File** means that the file won't be included into any environment variable; Oppositely, the selected file will be stored in a private array, and will soon be deleted from the array because of the compiling.
+In JSMake, **Include a File** means include the file into an environment variable `SOURCE_INCLUDED` and will never excluded until you exclude them explicitly.
+On the other hand, **Select a File** means that the file won't be included into any environment variable; Oppositely, the selected file will be stored in a private array, and will be deleted once you call commands like `compileAllSeletedXX()` or `buildAllSelectedXX()` or something similar.
 We use `jsmake.selectSource(path_to_src)` to select an source and `jsmake.includeSource(path_to_src)` to include a source.
 And you can you use `await jsmake.compileAllSelectedAsC()` to compile all the selected source as C. Also the method `compileAllSelectedAsCxx` in the module `jsmake` do the same thing as `compileAllSelectedAsC` (and also needs `await` if you want to keep the order), but use the environment variables that starts with `CXX`.
 JSMake provides `includeAllSelected` and `selecteAllIncluded` to transform between the included files and selected files.

 ## NPM Support